Agile-and-Adaptive-Robotics/panda-kb-pipeline/tests/oscillator/README.md

 $$

 ## Spike Receivers
 - The spikeReceiver() class requires a callback method, weirdly the callback method does not work unless you use `net.runAsync()`.
 Originally, I was defining the network then compiling it with the compiler tool to get the board object.
-I would then run the network with `board.run(Async = True)`.
-Not sure why this is other than that the spikeReceiver() class is part of the NxNet() API.
+I would then run the network with `board.run(Async = True)`-> Not sure why this wouldn't work other than that the spikeReceiver() class is part of the NxNet() API.

 ## Creating SNIPs
 - `Note` do not use the `board.createProcess()` method, this has been deprecated.
 Use `board.createSnip()` instead, as this gave me less troubles.
 - I realized during this project that you can use `net.createSnip()` or `board.createSnip()` , both work.

 **Here's my current implementation of a SNIP (not implemented in this code but useful for later use)**
 ```python